-A recently installed (not yet complete) street connected gas pipe in a village house
+A recently installed (unfinished) street connected gas pipe in a village house

 Community Tax - In many villages around Hungary the local council has the right to charge a council tax.
 However, many do not as they prefer to charge a minimal community tax (Helyi Adó) instead; which can be as little as 2,000 HUF per month.

 Electrics – Always inspect the electrics in an older property as they tend to have very old wiring and a very old fuse box system.
 Many newer properties, built in the last 40 years, have the old fuse box system.
 So if you have an electric shock you get hurt simply because there is no immediate cut-off system; which means these older systems are a Health & Safety hazard.

 Electricity in Budapest is 220 Volts / 50W.
 The standard round shaped plug sockets take the rounded 2 Pin plugs.
 These are okay for Hungarian appliances.
 However: If you are going to use (import) English appliances and then use european plug adaptors/converters you may find they do not fit well on a low wall socket.
 In other words, you will either have to reposition your Hungarian plug sockets higher up the walls or replace them with UK-Friendly sockets that have side-angled pins.
 Either way, I always recommend you buy/use Hungarian appliances when ever and where ever possible.

 Left: Standard 'Horizontal' 2 Pin Socket - Right: Double Socket with 'Side-Pins'